scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 # Hint
 - Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection.
-- Also, because Hsiao code is hardware friendly, consider ways to minimize the depth of the 'xor' tree.

 # Additional Information
 - CE: Correctable Error
 - DUE: Detectable but Uncorrectable Error
 - SDC: Silent-Data Corruption
-- In this problem, only 1-bit and 2-bit errors occur (each in 1000 iterations).
-Hence, 100% error correction/detection must be achieved.
-- If UE_cnt>0, something is wrong, so try changing the H-Matrix!

 # References
 - **[1]** Hsiao, Mu-Yue.
 "A class of optimal minimum odd-weight-column SEC-DED codes."
 IBM Journal of Research and Development 14.4 (1970): 395-401.